Beginning Blacksmith Course

-Montana State University Farrier School offers an eleven-week program designed specifically for those who wish to pursue careers as farriers.
+Montana State University Farrier School offers a 16-week program designed specifically for those who wish to pursue careers as farriers.
 This professional course provides students with the opportunity to obtain a solid background in the field of farrier science through the application of sound principles in a practical hands-on setting.
 Students will have the opportunity to obtain the knowledge and develop the skills necessary to establish their own practice, qualify for licensing at major race tracks, and prepare for the American Farrier Association Certification exam.
 Further study in an advanced class is also offered.
 The Animal and Range Sciences Department at Montana State University sponsors the Farrier Program.
 The Farrier School, which was established in 1970, receives no state funding and is supported entirely with student fees.

 Photo by Kelly Gorham